scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Had some nachos today for uh... mid-lunch and dinner and that was all.

+### Day 459

+Had the rest of my nachos today and a burger and fries as well as an orea milk shake.
+Besides that I didn't need much else.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/